fightling/voctomix-transitions/README.md

 ### Composites

-A __composite__ is a mix of multiple images sources into one image.
+A __composite__ is a mix of multiple source images sources into a single destination image.
 The _voctomix_ project was previously using four fixed composites called _fullscreen_, _picture-in-picture (pip)_, _side-by-side_ and _side-by-sidepreview_.
 We can divide these transitions into the following categories.
 _Voctomix_ also uses a background source image which will not be discussed here because it is just irrelevant for handling transitions.